 The “Peace Sign Approach” is based on best practices including social and emotional learning, resilience education, cognitive behavior therapy, and rational emotive behavioral therapy.

-It is in harmony with Love & Logic, WhyTry Resilience Education, PBIS, Character Education, The 7 Habits of Highly Effective People, Merrill’s Strong Kids, Bucket Fillers, The Four Agreements, The Golden Rule, and wisdom from the ages.
+It is in harmony with Love & Logic, WhyTry Resilience Education, PBIS, Character Education, Conscious Discipline, The 7 Habits of Highly Effective People, Merrill’s Strong Kids, Bucket Fillers, The Four Agreements, The Golden Rule, and wisdom from the ages.